 Dr. Lindholm has three daughters, ages 13, 15, and 24, and she has learned a thing or two about what to do, and more importantly, what not to do when raising teen girls.

-How Not to Raise a Teenage Girl
+8 Things Not to Do When Raising a Teenage Girl

 1. Do not give up on them.

 Teens sometimes push parents away.
 Dr. Lindholm offers a good reminder for how to handle these egocentric moments.

 “No matter how many times they act like they don’t want you around, they really need to know you’re there for them,” she says.
 “They want to act grown up but, remember, they still need your support.”

 I never want to crush my daughter’s dreams, but at the same time, I want her to be realistic with her expectations.

 “Don’t say things like, ‘Oh, you’ll never be able to do that,’” Dr. Lindholm cautions.
 “Don’t undermine their confidence.
 Speaking as a sociologist I can tell you that those prophesies are really powerful.”

 She recommends not dismissing a dream, even if it seems unrealistic.
 “If your daughter says she is going to go to Columbia University and you know for a fact that the chances of that are slim to none, don’t dismiss it out of hand,” she says.
 “Instead you tell her, ‘Well, if you want to go to Columbia, you’re going to have to work really hard.’”

 3. Do not let them get away with doing the wrong thing.

 Dr. Lindholm also stresses the importance of accountability.
 “If your daughter says, ‘Oh, I didn’t know I had a math project due, so can I skip (fill in the blank) to work on it?’
 Your answer should be, ‘You need to work on your time management skills, so, no, you cannot skip this event because you failed to plan accordingly.’”